Half of China’s millionaires are seeking greener pastures –and the United States remains their favorite destination.

 The increase in Asian buyers has been evident for years now in the world’s major markets, from New York to San Francisco to Hawaii.
 They are particularly drawn to high-end, exclusive Big Island for a mix of reasons, such as seeking a safe location for their investments, finding a stable place for social and family needs, and inhabiting a balanced environment for business, nature, and recreation.

-Harold Clarke highlighted the ease of moving in and out of the famed Hawaiian paradise, where the who’s who in Silicon Valley, Wall Street, and Hollywood find themselves acquiring their own big-buck properties.
+Luxury Big Island highlighted the ease of moving in and out of the famed Hawaiian paradise, where the who’s who in Silicon Valley, Wall Street, and Hollywood find themselves acquiring their own big-buck properties.

 “A lot of people just fly privately over there [on the Big Island],”he said over a conversation with Royal Hong Kong Yacht Club’s Torrey J. Dorsey at the Peninsula Hong Kong.
 “A gentleman who was an extremely wealthy client, he flew privately two weeks ago on a Friday from Hong Kong.
 He went to the island for some business, and he’s investing there.
 Two days later, he’s back in Asia.”